Rari-Capital/nova/docs/README.md

 - **`RETURN`: The "newExecHash" (unique identifier) for the resubmitted request.**

-`speedUpRequest` allows a user/contract to increase the gas price for their request without having to `cancel`, `withdraw` and call `requestExec` again.
+This function allows a user/contract to increase the gas price for a request they've created.

 Calling this function will initiate a 5 minute delay before disabling the request associated with `execHash` (this is known as the "uncled" request) and enabling an updated version of the request (this is known as the resubmitted request which is returned as `newExecHash`).